TISUnion/PrimeBackup/docs/quick_start.md

 Here are a few important things in the config file:

-1. [Backup target](config.md#targets), i.e. the directories / files you want to create backup on.
+1. [Backup target](config.md#targets), i.e. the directories / files you want to backup.
     You need to change the `"world"` in the `targets` array to your world directory name

     ```json